oflore12/ELK-Stack-Deployment/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?
+- What is the main advantage of automating configuration with Ansible?
 Main advantage is the flexibiliy behind it.
 A playbook can be customized based the needs of the server.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
 - install docker
 - install python3-pip
 - install docker modules